Islam in Japan: Post–World War II

-Muslim demographics
+Demographics

 In 1941, one of the chief sponsors of the Tokyo Mosque asserted that the number of Muslims in Japan numbered 600, with just three or four being native Japanese.
 Some sources state that in 1982 the Muslims numbered 30,000 (half were natives).
 Of the ethnically Japanese Muslims, the majority are thought to be ethnic Japanese women who married immigrant Muslims who arrived during the economic boom of the 1980s, but there are also a small number of intellectuals, including university professors, who have converted.
-Most estimates of the Muslim population give a range around 100,000 total.
-Islam remains a minority religion in Japan, and there is no evidence as to whether its numbers are increasing.
+Most estimates of the Muslim population in the 2000s give a range around 100,000 total.
+Islam remains a minority religion in Japan.
 Conversion is more prominent among young ethnic Japanese married women, as claimed by The Modern Religion as early as the 1990s.

 The true size of the current Muslim population in Japan remains a matter of speculation.
-Japanese scholars such as Hiroshi Kojima of the National Institute of Population and Social Security Research and Keiko Sakurai of Waseda University suggest a Muslim population of around 70,000, of which perhaps 90% are resident foreigners and about 10% native Japanese.
+Japanese scholars such as Hiroshi Kojima of the National Institute of Population and Social Security Research and Keiko Sakurai of Waseda University suggest a Muslim population of around 70,000 in 2007, of which perhaps 90% are resident foreigners and about 10% native Japanese.
 Of the immigrant communities, in order of population size, are Indonesians, Indians, Pakistanis and Bangladeshis.
 The Pew Research Center estimated that there were 185,000 Muslims in Japan in 2010.
-For 2019 it was estimated that the numbers rose to 230,000, due to the more friendly policies towards immigration, the Japanese converts being estimated at around 50,000, and Japan now has more than 110 mosques compared to 24 in 2001.
-As of 2020; Nearly half of the Muslims in Japan were Indonesians, Filipinos, and Malaysians.
+For 2019 it was estimated that the numbers rose to 230,000, due to the more friendly policies towards immigration, the Japanese converts being estimated at 50,000, and Japan now has more than 110 mosques compared to 24 in 2001.
+As of 2020, nearly half of the Muslims in Japan were Indonesians, Filipinos, and Malaysians.
 Another 2019 estimate places the total number at 200,000, with a ratio of 90:10 for those of foreign origin to native Japanese converts.

-The Muslim population is also young suggesting the permanent Muslim population will establish a second and third generation.

-Muslims by prefecture
+Population by prefecture

 The percentages of Muslim populations of each prefecture from 2020.

-Table

-Public perception

-Islam remains a statistical minority in Japan, and as a result it remains "alien" or "foreign" to most Japanese.
-Its association with Islamic terrorism has resulted in a generally negative or at least apprehensive perception to many Japanese.
-In a 2012 survey conducted in the large city of Fukuoka, about 63% of respondents felt that Islam was an "extremist" religion, and 49% believed the religion was "frightening."
-A smaller 22% agreed with the view that "Islam is a religion of peace."
-Other surveys from other cities conducted in the same study found that more Japanese supported immigration in general than opposed it, but that the reverse was true concerning Islamic immigration specifically (although those who responded as unsure were the most common for both of these questions).